 What technologies are used on Intelligent urban water?

-EPANET (a water distribution system and pumping simulation tool) that allows complex rule-based decisions to be optimised.
-This enables extensive exploration of optimisation of pumping especially in multiple tank and multiple pump station systems.
+EPANET (a water distribution system and pumping simulation tool) that allows complex rule-based decisions to be optimized.
+This enables extensive exploration of optimization of pumping especially in multiple tanks and multiple pump station systems.

 What is SWG?

 Smart water grids (SWGs) for use in water management platforms, which integrates information and communication technology (ICT) into a single water management scheme.
 SWG technology is seen as a promising solution for resolving recent critical global water problems.
 To ensure the security of water quantity, safety of water quality, and ICT-based water management solutions, SWG technology should integrate five prime research areas:

 - Platform configuration in both water and ICT networks

 - Guarantee water resources including both natural and manufactured water